druce/druce.github.io/_posts/2024-01-13-prompting.md

   <img
   src="/assets/2024/young_lady_chatgpt.png"
   alt="Young lady prompting ChatGPT.">
-  <figcaption>An image in the style of an arty Japanese cartoon film with vibrant colors, side view of a young lady sitting at a desk in front of a laptop in a library, looking dreamy and inquisitive. a thought bubble appears over her head containing a question mark.
+  <figcaption>An image in the style of an arty Japanese cartoon film with vibrant colors, side view of a young lady sitting at a desk in front of a laptop in a library, looking dreamy and inquisitive.
+A thought bubble appears over her head containing a question mark.
 On her laptop screen, a futuristic robot is depicted sitting at a sleek desk facing the young lady.
 </figcaption>
 </figure>
 <!--more-->